bonitasoft/bonita-doc/md/workspaces-and-repositories.md

 ### Avoiding conflicts

 A conflict occurs when two or more users update the same process in a repository and the updates are not compatible.
 If you are using a shared repository, Bonita BPM Studio automatically locks a Studio artifact when a user opens it for edit.
-(Note: UI desinger artifacts are not locked.)
+(Note: UI Designer artifacts are not locked.)
 This means that only one user at a time can update the artifact, avoiding the possibility of conflicts.
 The only risk of conflicts is if a user takes over a lock from another user who has not committed their changes.
 For this reason, you are not recommended to unlock artifacts that are locked by another user.

 It is also good practise to commit your changes regularly, to keep your local working copy synchronized with the central repository.
 To commit your changes, go to the **Repository** menu, choose **Team**, and then choose **Commit artifacts**.
 When you commit your changes, you have the option to release the lock so that another user can edit the artifact.
 By default, your lock is maintained.
 If you want to release the lock, uncheck the **Keep locks** box in the Commit dialog.

 ### Versioning and history